karthika-elimireddy/ImmoEliza_Deployment/README.md

 3. Predict the price the property.
 4. Displays the Estimated price in the UI.

---- To execute the project:
+--- To execute the project on the local machine:
          streamlit run app.py

 # Structure